JohnGeraldMason/web_spiders/link_spyder_project/README.md

 ===========

 - A Scrapy web application that scrapes links from a webpage and saves the data to an Oracle backend.
 - Additionally, Link Spyder saves link data as a local json file (data.json).
-This file can be used to visualize link data.

 ----------